North Sikkim: A piece of heaven

 Day 1- Gangtok to Lachen (Overnight stay in Lachen)

-Lachen Accomodation
+Lachen Accommodation

 Somewhere in North Sikkim